 B2B often focuses on business retention rather than acquisition.
 Investing heavily in developing consumer loyalty is a great growth strategy.
 Despite B2Bs having a lower number of customers compared to B2C businesses, the transaction value is much higher, as customers are likely to order in bulk and are often tied into long term contracts and subscriptions.
 “Marketplaces are actively pursuing new customers, let them supplement your marketing strategy by directing prospects to your dedicated platform.
 Follow the funnel from search to discovery, continuing the message by clearly communicating your unique proposition and focusing on engagement.”

 Whiteside added: “Becoming an expert advisor is one way for businesses to stand out from their competitors in the marketplace.
 Hone your digital engagement skills and provide support around your products and insight into the industry you operate in.
 Marketplaces may be leading the way for convenience, but B2B specialists run on trust and long-term relationships; don’t miss the chance to create a lasting business partnership that’s mutually beneficial.”

 Selling in tandem with marketplaces

 When 66% of distributors and 53% of manufacturers say they are losing revenue to marketplaces, it’s time to work with these commerce leaders.
-Pinpoint how their strengths in fulfillment, standardized delivery, immediate visibility and compliance can help maximize your overall sales and distribution strategy.
-As a manufacturer, the opportunities are fairly straightforward to optimize warehouse space: combine several low margin products into a high margin bundle and offload slow-moving inventory, surplus or overstock items, as well as discontinued product ranges.
+Pinpoint how their strengths in fulfilment, standardised delivery, immediate visibility and compliance can help maximise your overall sales and distribution strategy.
+As a manufacturer, the opportunities are fairly straightforward to optimise warehouse space: combine several low margin products into a high margin bundle and offload slow-moving inventory, surplus or overstock items, as well as discontinued product ranges.